 More than religion, Japan is very superstitious.
-Many of these superstitions involve word associations, as Japanese has many homophones (words pronounced the same with different meanings,) with a good number having roots in old folklore.
+Many of these superstitions have roots in old folklore and involve word associations, as Japanese has many homophones (words pronounced the same with different meanings).

-For instance, unlucky years known as 厄年 (やくどし) are ages of an individual’s life when it is believed they are more prone to bad luck.
+For instance, unlucky years known as yakudoshi (厄年, やくどし) are ages of an individual’s life when it is believed they are more prone to bad luck.
 Speaking of ill-omen numbers, the numbers 4 and 9 represent death and suffering, respectively, so they tend to be avoided in room numbers and gift-giving.

-Fortune telling is also popular, and visiting a shrine to receive a fortune or make a wish to the gods is very popular.
+Fortune telling is also popular, and visiting a shrine to receive a fortune or make a wish to the gods is a common activity.

 Japanese society is very formal and hierarchical.
 Whenever Japanese people interact with each other, they consider their age, occupation, social standing and degree of familiarity as they choose their words and actions.

 - Formal Japanese is an entirely different type of language.
 There are different politeness levels of speech, ranging from extremely casual to polite Japanese keigo.
-This shows you’re showing the proper amount of respect to your conversation partner.
+These levels help you show the proper amount of respect to your conversation partner.

 - The polite way of sitting is known as seiza.
 On formal occasions, such as a fancy dinner, when the guests are required to sit on the floor, it is good manners to sit with your legs tucked underneath you and your hands on your thighs (for men) or folded in your lap (for women).

 - How you bow matters.
-While it’s common knowledge the bowing in Japan shows respect, there are actually different degrees for bows depending on the situation.
-While the most casual bow 会釈 (えしゃく) is at 15°, 敬礼 (けいれい) for bosses or in-laws is performed at 30°~45°, with the deeper bow being more respectful.
-And for visiting temples or apologizing for something big, a deep, long bow of 70° is called for.
+While it’s common knowledge that bowing in Japan shows respect, there are actually different degrees for bows depending on the situation.
+The most casual bow, eshaku (会釈, えしゃく), is at 15°, while keirei (敬礼, けいれい) for bosses or in-laws is performed at 30°- 45°, with the deeper bow being more respectful.
+Visiting temples or apologizing for something big requires a deep, long bow of 70°.

 Food and Drink in Japanese Culture